stetson06/tester-repository1/2022-01-23-causal-impact.md

 In the client database, we have a *campaign_data* table which shows us which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club as a result.

-Since Delivery Club membership was open to *all customers* - the control group we have in the *campaign_data* table would help us measure the impact of *contacting* customers but here, we are actually look to measure the overall impact on sales from the Delivery Club itself.
+Since Delivery Club membership was open to *all customers*, the control group we have in the *campaign_data* table would help us measure the impact of *contacting* customers but here, we are actually looking to measure the overall impact on sales from the Delivery Club itself.
 Because of this, we will instead just use customers who did not sign up as the control.
-The customers who did not sign up should continue their normal shopping habits after the club went live, and this will help us create the counter-factual for the customers that did sign-up.
+The customers who did not sign up should continue their normal shopping habits after the club went live, and this will help us create the counterfactual for the customers that did sign up.

 In the code below, we:

 * Load in the Python libraries we require
-* Import the required data from the *transactions* and *campaign_data* tables (3 months prior, 3 months post campaign)
+* Import the required data from the *transactions* and *campaign_data* tables (three months prior, three months post campaign)
 * Aggregate the transactions table from customer/transaction/product area level to customer/date level
 * Merge on the signup flag from the *campaign_data* table
-* Pivot & aggregate to give us aggregated daily sales by signed-up/did not sign-up groups
+* Pivot and aggregate to give us aggregated daily sales by signed-up/did not sign up groups
-* Manoeuvre the data specifically for the pycausalimpact algorithm
+* Maneuver the data specifically for the pycausalimpact algorithm
 * Give our groups some meaningful names, to help with interpretation

 <br>
 ```python
 # install the required python libraries
 from causalimpact import CausalImpact
 import pandas as pd